galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 > ### Abundance per year and per site

+This will allow you to create a file showing the abundance per year of a chosen species in a certain site.
+Based on this file you will then learn how to represent this abundance on a chart.
 >
 > 1. Look for the tool `Abundance index` with the following parameters:
 > * "Fichier de comptage": `output` from **tabular to CSV**.
 > * "Flight curve output": `output` from **flight curve**.

-> 🔹 Based on the abundance index, we can create a chart showing the anual trend abundance of a certain species per site.
+> 🔹 Based on the abundance index, we can create a chart showing the annual abundance trend of a certain species per site.
 >    > 1.
 Select `"Charts"`
 >    > 2.
 Give it a proper name
 >    > 3.
 Select a visualization: "Bar diagram (NVD 3)"